 Mean > Median > Mode

-In contrast with a negatively skewed distribution, in which the mean is located on the left from the peak of distribution, in a positively skewed distribution, the mean can be found on the right from the distribution’s peak.
+In contrast to a negatively skewed distribution, in which the mean is located on the left from the peak of distribution, in a positively skewed distribution, the mean can be found on the right from the distribution’s peak.
 However, not all negatively skewed distributions follow the rules.
 You may encounter many exceptions in real life that violate the rules.

 For positively skewed distributions, the most popular transformation is the log transformation.
 The log transformation implies the calculations of the natural logarithm for each value in the dataset.
-The method allows reducing the skew of a distribution.
+The method reduces the skew of a distribution.
 Statistical tests are usually run only when the transformation of the data is complete.

 Positively Skewed Distribution in Finance

 In finance, the concept of skewness is utilized in the analysis of the distribution of the returns of investments.
-Although many finance theories and models assume that the returns from securities follow the normal distribution, in reality, the returns are usually skewed.
+Although many finance theories and models assume that the returns from securities follow a normal distribution, in reality, the returns are usually skewed.